 Cisco

-As Lindsay Hamilton, Social Media Marketing Manager at Cisco Systems said:
+As Lindsay Hamilton, Social Media Marketing Manager at Cisco Systems, explained:

 “Cisco Champions have created a consistent stream of timely and engaging content on an unprecedented scale.
-The program reaches a diverse audience and allows Cisco to earn the trust of the IT community with authentic and relevant content.
-Our community views the information as “for us, by us.”
+The program reaches a diverse audience and allows Cisco to earn the trust of the IT community with authentic and relevant content.”

 Getting Started with Brand Advocacy

-If you are looking to implement a brand advocacy program within your organization, schedule a demo.
+If you’re looking to implement a brand advocacy program in your organisation, schedule a demo to see how Haiilo Share can support your goals.

 Want to learn more?
 Check out our social media policy template!